rraallvv/crypto-wallet-address-validator/README.md

-# wallet-address-validator
+# public-address-validator
-Simple wallet address validator for validating Bitcoin and other altcoins addresses in **Node.js and browser**.
+Simple wallet address validator for validating Nimiq and other cryptocurrency addresses in **Node.js and browser**.

 Forked from [ryanralph/altcoin-address](https://github.com/ryanralph/altcoin-address).